The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

 Cannabis and Religion

-Marijuana has a long-standing history in the world of religions.
-Marijuana was used in a variety of diverse communities habituated mainly in Asian communities.
+Cannabis has a long-standing history in the world of religions.
+Cannabis was used in a variety of diverse communities habituated mainly in Asian communities.

-Some of the main communities that practiced the use of marijuana are Hinduism, Taoism, Buddhism, ancient Greek, Ancient china, Scythians, and Rastafarianism.
+Some of the main communities that practiced the use of cannabis are Hinduism, Taoism, Buddhism, ancient Greek, Ancient china, Scythians, and Rastafarianism.